Rick Stockstill: Middle Tennessee

 In 2006, Stockstill got his first head coaching job at Middle Tennessee State University in Murfreesboro.
 In his first season, Stockstill led the Blue Raiders to the program's second bowl game as well as a share of the Sun Belt Conference title.
 He was later that year named the conference coach of the year.
 The 2007 and 2008 seasons saw the Blue Raiders take a small step back with back-to-back 5–7 seasons.
 However, in 2009, Stockstill and the Blue Raiders went 10–3 and won the New Orleans Bowl, which was the second bowl victory in school history.
 Again, Stockstill was named conference coach of the year for the 2009 season.
 The Blue Raiders went to another bowl in 2010, and they finished the season 6–7 after losing the GoDaddy.com Bowl.

 After the successful 2009 season, he turned down several offers from other schools, including Conference USA's East Carolina and Memphis, citing that it was not the right time to leave the Blue Raiders.
-Despite a .500 overall record, Stockstill is 18-60 against teams with eventual winning records, of which a record of 4-28 is coming against non-conference FBS opponents (1-1 against FCS).
-Stockstill has led MTSU to eight bowl games in 13 years, winning two.
+Despite a .500 overall record, Stockstill is 20–70 against teams with eventual winning records, of which a record of 6–31 is coming against non-conference FBS opponents (1–1 against FCS).
+Stockstill led MTSU to ten bowl games in 18 years, winning 4.

-As of the end of the 2021 season, Stockstill is tied with Northwestern's Pat Fitzgerald as the fourth longest-tenured head coach in Division I FBS.
+In September 2022, Stockstill led MTSU to a win over the Miami Hurricanes, 45–31.
+On November 27, 2023, Stockstill was fired after his 18th season as head coach at Middle Tennessee.